Thomas H. Roberts & Associates, P.C.

 We may not have all the answers, but we can have peace, just as a little child enjoys in the arms of a good parent.[8]

 In this framework, if it reaches the core of our being and understanding, the world around us takes on a new light.
 Our esteem comes not from comparing ourselves to our perception of others, but comes from knowing and experiencing God’s deep love for us.
-When we understand God has a unique plan for our lives, we are less inclined to compete with others and more inclined to search for God’s plan.
+When we understand God has a unique plan for our lives, we are less inclined to compete for the praise of others and more inclined to search for God’s plan.
 We look for glimpses of God’s purpose and press now to live as Christ has called us to live—to be all that God intends for us to be.
 “Brethren, I do not count myself to have apprehended; but one thing I do, forgetting those things which are behind and reaching forward to those things which are ahead, I press toward the goal for the prize of the upward call of God in Christ Jesus.”[9]
 We see others with a similar need to know and experience God’s love.

 Counterfeits

-In life and particularly in my practice, I see so many people who have followed or accepted counterfeits rather than the real deal.
+In life and particularly in my practice of law, I see so many people who have followed or accepted counterfeits rather than the real deal.
 Many years ago, a brilliant scientist made the same observation but with understanding and eloquence I shall never attain.
 In what he considered to be his greatest discovery, scientist and renown mathematician Blaise Pascal, researching the nature of the vacuum, wrote in Pensées,[10] "All men seek happiness.
 This is without exception.
 Whatever means they employ, they all tend to this end....
 This is the motive of every action of every man....
 And yet after such a great number of years, no one without faith has reached the point to which all continually look."
 Although Pascal is better known for his theory of probabilities, the invention of the first calculating machine and the binomial theorem, his insight into the human condition has a further reach than his breakthrough physical scientific discoveries.
 People spend their whole lives attempting to fill this God-shaped void.[11]
-Only heartache, tragedy and emptiness results from attempts to fill it with substitutes for God.
+Only heartache, tragedy and emptiness results from attempts to fill it with substitutes for God and his gifts.
 Similarly, when we try fill voids intended for God’s blessings, like peace, love or even marriage with counterfeits, we come up short.

 Psalm 32, one of my favorite passages in Scriptures, was quoted in the New Testament by Paul in Romans 4.
 King David, described forgiveness as a weight lifted, a covering, a clearing of one’s guilt.
 One forgiven is truly blessed.